 These Keto Blueberry Muffins are deliciously soft, moist and are easy to make with simple low carb ingredients!
-A perfect freezable snack or breakfast treat that the whole family will love!
+A perfect freezable snack or gluten-free breakfast treat that the whole family will love!

 We even bring them along with us to birthday parties, baby showers, barbecues and gatherings for our friends that are also looking for paleo friendly, gluten free and sugar free treats.